jackwillis/arduino/DistanceSensorGate/README.md

 ## Circuit Diagram
 ### **Breadboard Layout**
-📌 *The ultrasonic sensor should be pointing upwards (toward the top of the screen), away from the Arduino.*
+📌 *The ultrasonic sensor should be pointing outwards (toward the top of the screen, not into the screen), away from the Arduino.*
 ![Breadboard Layout](DistanceSensorGate_bb.png)

 ### **Schematic**